Sacroiliac Joint Dysfunction - Learn the Facts About Your Pain!

 What Is the Sacroiliac Joint?

-Everyone has two sacro iliac joints that connect the sacrum to the right and left iliac bones.
+Each of you has two sacroiliac joints located at the bottom of your spine (lying just above your tailbone).
+These joints connect the two iliac bones to the sacrum.
 The sacrum is a triangle-shaped bone near the bottom of the spine.
 Unlike most of the spine, this bone is immobile and is formed of five fused vertebrae.
-The iliac bones form the pelvis.
-Thus, the SI joint essentially connects the pelvis to the spine.
+The iliac bones form the pelvis, thus, the SI joint essentially connects the pelvis to the spine.

-The most common symptom of SI joint dysfunction is lower back pain.
-But in addition to SI back pain, the following can also be tied to SI dysfunction:
+The most common symptom of SI joint disease is lower back pain.
+In addition to SI back pain, the following can also be tied to SI dysfunction: